phaserjs/phaser/README.md

 * Body.acceleration is now much smoother and less eratic at high speeds.
 * Removed ArcadePhysics binding to the QuadTree, so it can now be used independantly of the physics system.
 * Removed ArcadePhysics.preUpdate and postUpdate as neither are needed any more.
+* Body.bottom and Body.right are no longer rounded, so will give accurate sub-pixel values.

 Bug Fixes: